maciejg-git/vue-icon-browser/README.md

 To do:

 - adding custom classes
-- remove vendor attributes from SVG
 - download SVG parsed to object
 - more settings
-- store settings in cookies
 - auto update icons
 - add backend with tags for common icons for better filtering